 Water is an important element in the process of forming concrete, as it acts as a binding agent for all of the dry ingredients.
 However, it often is the case that there is too much water added to the mixture because it makes it easier to lay your concrete.
 This practice undermines the strength by making it too porous, so repairs are required often.

-If design and planning is not taken into serious account, then it can lead to serious issues in the concrete’s strength and integrity.
+If design and planning are not taken into serious account, then it can lead to serious issues in the concrete’s strength and integrity.
 One way is by overloading the concrete.
 Placing too much stress or weight on a section of concrete can lead to cracking and other issues that can weaken it.
-Another design flaw that might lead to cracks are electrical outlets and other items placed in the concrete.
+Another design flaw that might lead to cracks is electrical outlets and other items placed in the concrete.
 Because they are placed in the concrete, the concrete doesn’t seal properly which can allow moisture to penetrate and wreak havoc in the form of cracks.